-Welcome to the Punch product documentation for the Dave 6.1 release.
+Welcome to the Punch product documentation for the Ella 7.x release.

-The punch is a ready-to-go-production data analytics solution.
-It is built on a foundation of key open source technologies such as elasticsearch, spark and kafka, all packaged together with a number of business modules in a single well-documented and supported distribution.
+The punch is a ready-to-go-production kubernetes native data analytics solution.
+It is built on a foundation of key open source technologies such as opensearch/opendashboard, flink, spark and kafka, all packaged together with a number of business modules in a single well-documented and supported distribution.